Tebs-Lab/intermediate-sql-workshop/01-database-and-architecture/04-exercise-data-sources.md

 1. Can you completely automate this?
 2. Can you partially automate this, or reduce the number of times you have to initiate a database query to 1?
-3. Can you do this without manually (and individually) updating each relevant row in the database?

 ### Bonus Points